Ironsides/ironsides/CONTRIBUTING.md

 ## Copyright

 Whenever you propose a change to Ironsides, please include a note in your proposal that you make your contribution available to the public on the same [Creative Commons CC0 Universal 1.0 terms](./COPYING) as the rest of Ironsides.
 A simple note like "I, [Your Name], make this contribution available under CC0 Universal 1.0." will do.
+Others may follow up, publicly or privately, to make sure that you have full legal right to apply CC0 to the material you offer.

 ## Discussion and Proposals